header image that says Baseball Fever - Baseball is for women too

 St. Louis Cardinals

-The St. Louis Cardinals, first established as a team in 1882, have won more World Series (10) than any other National League team.
-Only the New York Yankees, with 26 wins, have more World Series championship titles.
-The Cardinals' first win was in 1926 and their last World Series title, and post-season play, came in 2006.
-In those 80 years, the Cardinals also won 17 National League pennants, 7 National League Central Division titles, and 3 National League East Division titles. [read more...]
+The St. Louis Cardinals were established as the St. Louis Brown Stockings in 1882.
+They have won more World Series than any other National League team.
+Only the New York Yankees have more World Series championship titles.
+The Cardinals' first win was in 1926 and their last World Series title came in 2011. [read more...]

 Tampa Bay Rays